 - Quality Improvement Initiative of the Year (PreCePT – Prevention of Cerebral Palsy in PreTerm Labour)

-- We were shortlisted for the 2020 HSJ Awards for
+- We were shortlisted for three HSJ Awards in 2020:

 - System Leadership Initiative of the Year (for ReSPECT),

 - Workforce initiative of the year (for PReCePT) and

-- our Medical Director Anne Pullyblank is shortlisted for Clinical Leader of the Year.
+- our Medical Director Anne Pullyblank was shortlisted for Clinical Leader of the Year.

 Supporting improvement and innovative thinking

-The West of England Academy provides a range of free resources, training and events to help healthcare colleagues and innovators across the region gain knowledge and develop essential skills for innovative thinking and working.
-Our Academy promotes the use of quality improvement methodologies to support delivery of better patient care.
-Explore the West of England Academy.
+The West of England Academy provides a range of free resources, training and events to help healthcare colleagues and innovators across the region gain knowledge and develop essential skills for innovative thinking.
+Our Academy also promotes the use of quality improvement methodologies to support delivery of better patient care.